No More Mandatory Covid Testing For International Travellers To The US

-If you’re planning to visit the US soon, you won’t need to undergo mandatory Covid testing prior to departure.
+Good news if you’re planning to visit the US soon because you won’t need to undergo mandatory Covid testing prior to departure.

 The US announced Friday that Covid-19 testing would no longer be required for international travelers arriving by air, a major step in the country’s gradual lifting of pandemic restrictions.